 5. Body Temperature Monitoring

 Today wearable tech devices such as smartwatches and fitness trackers are capable of measuring your skin temperature.
-Like Blood pressure monitoring, temperature tracking feature is also not available in many smartwatches because of its complexity and a higher chance of error.
+Like Blood pressure monitoring, the temperature tracking feature is also not available in many smartwatches because of its complexity and a higher chance of error.

 Fitbit Sense and Garmin devices are some of the most reliable smartwatches that track your body temperature accurately.